Ten high-protein snacks that will help prevent grazing the candy bowls

 - Bean burrito.
 Spicy foods, dairy, and beans all help with weight loss so this snack is a triple threat.
 This recipe is not only filling, but it will create a fiesta of flavor in your mouth.

-- Hard boiled eggs.
+- Hard-boiled eggs.
 Eggs are well known to support weight loss and satiety, and they are a great source of protein.
-Recipe: Boil the egg with shell intact and refrigerate.
+Recipe: Boil the egg with the shell intact and refrigerate.
 You peel the shell and enjoy the next day.
-Nutrition: 78 calories per egg with 6 gram of fiber.
+Nutrition: 78 calories per egg with 6 grams of fiber.

 - Jerky.
 I really like the Garlic Chili Pepper by Krave.
 Their jerky is tender, and the chili flavor has that extra kick that will keep you full longer.
 Nutrition: 90 calories with 9 grams of fiber.
 The only issue is they are often high in sugar.